LizhenWangT/FaceVerse/README.md

 Note: the detailed refinement is based on differentiable rendering, which is quite time-consuming (over 10 minutes). `--align` is used to crop the input image.

-## Video-based tracking using our PCA base model
+## Video-based tracking using our PCA base model for v1&v2

 ![offline_tracking](./docs/offline_tracking.gif)